darwino/darwino-documentation/Developer Guide/Appendix 3. The Query Language.md

 The extraction takes place server-side.
 While this clearly has the performance benefit that comes from not transmitting unneeded data to the client, it also allows your functions to utilize server resources, such as the cache and connections–such as to LDAP directories for lookups.

 ##Aggregation
 There is a set of aggregation operators in the query language, permitting actions such as counting and summing and categorization of query results.
-SImilar to the extraction language, the syntax is a JSON document in which every entry is a column.
+These operators apply on the entries belonging to categories.
+Similar to the extraction language, the syntax is a JSON document in which every entry is a column.
 Also similar to extraction, the order of the entries doesn't matter.

 The aggregate operators ($count, $sum, $avg, $min, and $max) use a JSON path as a parameter.